 Until recently I had never visited a travel clinic.
 But after going once, I’m a convert, and from now on will always go before I take far-flung trips.

-After going to Thailand and meeting a handful of people with friends who had contracted malaria on their trips, I vowed to start making a visit to the travel clinic part of my pre-trip prep work before going to developing or at-risk countries.
+After going to Thailand and meeting a handful of people with friends who had contracted malaria on their trips, I vowed to start making a visit to the travel clinic part of my pre-trip prep work before going to at-risk countries.
 So, when my next trip to Colombia came up, I decided to follow through on this promise.
 When I researched online and checked out the CDC website, I found mixed opinions on whether to get certain vaccines for certain locations.
 I knew what to do next: get a professional opinion on what exactly I needed for the areas I was headed.